diego-ruiz-captech/api-demo-app/README.md

 # S3 API demo

-This is a simple AWS S3 app that can upload and download objects to a single bucket.
+This is a simple Springboot app that can upload and download AWS S3 objects to a single bucket.

 To run you'll need to provide: